gitsofaryan/Canvas2Code/README.md

-# Wireframe-to-Code App
+# Canvas2Code | (App Live)('https://wireframe-to-code-guruji.vercel.app/')

-This Next.js application converts wireframes into code using AI models.
+This Next.js application converts wireframes/Canvas into code using AI models.
 Users can upload a wireframe image, provide a description, and select an AI model to generate the corresponding code.

 ## Features